microsoft/TouchDevelop/README.md

 * **beta:** https://www.touchdevelop.com/app/beta
 * **latest:** https://www.touchdevelop.com/app/latest

-You can save a Touch Develop script from the wep app by clicking the `Save` button on the script's home page.
+You can save a Touch Develop script from the web app by clicking the `Save` button on the script's home page.
 This will create a JSON file that you can save.
 You can later drag-and-drop that file into the web app (running locally or via the web site) to load the script again.